Enjoy the splendor of fall on two serene trails on our 20-acres of natural habitats in the heart of cleveland.

 The All People's Trail

-The newly renovated ADA accessible All People's Trail, completed in November 2019, is an elevated 1/3 mile boardwalk that offers nature access for people of all abilities.
+The newly renovated ADA accessible All Peoples' Trail, completed in November 2019, is an elevated 1/3 mile boardwalk that offers nature access for people of all abilities.
 It winds through the forest, over the Doan Brook, and overlooks our signature marsh and Lower Shaker Lake.
 The marsh is beautiful in all seasons, but during the height of summer you will be awed by the picturesque splendor of the large native blooms of the Marsh Rose Mallow.
-A new ADA-accessible ramp connects the trail to the surrounding neighborhood trails and the Shaker Parklands.
+The new ADA-accessible Cleveland Foundation N. Woodland Trailhead connects the trail to the surrounding neighborhood trails and the Shaker Parklands.

 WHY VISIT US?

 The opportunities to learn from and connect with nature within our 20 acres are boundless.
 While walking on our trails, you may see deer, a mink or migratory birds.
-In spring, you can witness the plants awakening from their winter slumber.
-In summer, you can experience native flowers in full bloom, watching Monarch butterflies floating gracefully through the air.
-In fall, you can bring the family for a leaf walk, observing the autumnal tones of the 35+ tree species on our land.
+In spring, witness the plants awakening from their winter slumber.
+In summer, experience native flowers in full bloom, watching Monarch butterflies floating gracefully through the air.
+In fall, bring the family for a leaf walk, observing the autumnal tones of the 35+ tree species on our grounds.
 The winter season allows for birders of all levels to observe the many species that can be seen here.
 No matter the season, there is always something new to discover.